Nurulhasan1338/Nurulhasan1338/README.md

-- 👋 Hi, I’m @Nurulhasan1338
+- 👋 Hi, I’m Nurul Hasan
-- 👀 I’m interested in web development now a days
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and react.js
-- 💞️ I’m looking to collaborate on google kick start
+- 💞️ I want to be a competative coder
 - 📫 you can reach to me via linkedin --> http://www.linkedin.com/in/nurul-hasan-173550204

 <!---